mayurpande/Alten/README.md

 ##### Pre-requisites

 Geckodriver needs to be installed and in the path it can be downloaded from [here]( https://github.com/mozilla/geckodriver/releases).

-    - If using windows you can put it in the same folder as this one
+- If using windows you can put it in the same folder as this one.
 - For linux you can store it in the `/usr/local/bin` folder.
 You will need to use `sudo` for this.

 Firefox needs to be installed it can be found [here](https://www.mozilla.org/en-US/firefox/).